Breeze/bower-breeze-client/README.md

 * **breeze.base.debug.js** - the base client library without any adapters.
 * **breeze.min.js** - the minified default client library.
 * **breeze.base.min.js** - the minified base client library.

+It also holds the breeze adapters in a separate subdirectory.

+### build/adapters
+The "build/adapters" directory contains scripts for every core Breeze adapter.

+Adapters implement breeze feature-extension-points for specific application environments.
+For example, the "breeze.ajax.jQuery.js" script provides a jQuery implementation of the Breeze "ajax" interface for communicating with remote services via XMLHttpRequest (XHR).

+Some of these adapters (like "breeze.ajax.jQuery.js") are embedded in "breeze.debug.js".
+You should not load them again if you're loading "breeze.debug.js".

+Others (like "breeze.bridge.angular.js" and "breeze.modelLibrary.backbone.js") are not embedded.
+You will have to load these adapter scripts separately if you need their capabilities.

+If you choose to run with "breeze.**base**.debug.js" instead of "breeze.debug.js", you must load *every* required adapter script separately.

 ## No Breeze Labs!